twitchax/DocumentDb.Fluent/README.md

 ### Testing

-Create an `appsettings.json` in `src/Tests` which defines your information.
+Create an `appsettings.json` in `src/Tests` which defines your DocumentDB information.  **WARNING: all databases will be cleaned up after the test is complete.**

 ```json
 {